dkam/datacenter_detector/README.md

 ```

 ## TODO
-Networks are cached by finding the first and last IP in the range and converting them to integers.
+ - Networks are cached by finding the first and last IP in the range and converting them to integers.
 This library does not detect overlapping networks.
+ - Move the remaining client / connect code into the Client class.

 ## Development